All Episodes

 Yeah, lots of different branches.

-And I I would I would say like there's not a single community that's like exactly the same.
+And I, I would, I would say like there's not a single community that's like exactly the same.

-Because I've had people say, like, this is not Amish, and then uh they like write a detailed description, but I guess they they probably don't know better that there's like lots of different ones because there's there's like lots of speechy, Schwarzen Trooper, New Order, Old Order.
+But I guess they probably don't know better that there's like lots of different ones because there's like lots.

-There's there's so many different branches.
+There's so many different brands.

 Have you ever seen Back to the Future?